tiendoan246/text-array-process/README.md

 ## General guidelines

-The task is expected to be implemented in roughly 2-5 hours.
-Zip your complete project directory (including build scripts, source code and test resources) and send the zip file to us for evaulation.
-When evaulating the assignment, we will look at:

 * Patterns and structure of the code.
 * Correctness of the solution.
 * Robustness of the solution (error handling, etc.).